 Financial markets will be happy that two of the other leading and potentially disruptive candidates did not win the position.
 John Taylor, a distinguished academic economist, would be as dogmatic as something called the ‘Taylor rule’ might suggest.
 Kevin Warsh, who was the youngest ever Fed governor when appointed in 2006 at age 35, is a non-economist, having parlayed his law degree into a career on Wall Street.
 He was known as a ‘hard money hawk’, and is not especially interested in either flexibility or consensus.

 Things could have turned out worse for financial markets where stability and continuity count for a lot, especially when things are going well.
 It remains to be seen who Trump will appoint to what is likely to be four empty seats, presuming Yellen leaves the board after her term as chair expires.
-Her term as governor runs until 2024 and some have urged her to stay, but only one chair, Marriner Eccles between 1948-51, has ever stayed on as a simple governor.
-Yellen seems unlikely to follow Eccles' example.
+Her term as governor runs until 2024 and some have urged her to stay, but no chair has ever stayed on as a simple governor.
+That is one tradition which is unlikely to be broken.
 Just how adept Powell, who has a reputation as a consensus-builder, will be in establishing his leadership over the board and the policy-making FOMC is an open question.

 Darrell Delamaide is a writer and editor based in Washington.